thecatwest/react-task-tracker/README.md

 # Task Tracker | React

 ## Description
 This is a React-based task tracking single-page-app.
 Users can add new tasks, view previously saved tasks, and delete tasks.
+This app is from a tutorial by Traversy Media on YouTube.com

 ## Technologies Used
 - React.js